Samy Badibanga

-Samy Badibanga Ntita (born 12 September 1962) is a Congolese politician who was Prime Minister of the Democratic Republic of the Congo from November 2016 to May 2017.
+Samy Badibanga Ntita (born, 12 September 1962) is a Congolese politician who served asPrime Minister of the Democratic Republic of the Congo from November 2016 to May 2017.
 He was also on the ballot for the 2018 Democratic Republic of the Congo general election as a presidential candidate.

 Early life and education

+Samy Badibanga Ntita, born on September 12, 1962, in Léopoldville (now Kinshasa), Democratic Republic of the Congo, is a prominent political figure who served as the country's Prime Minister from November 2016 to May 2017.

+He is the sixth child of Samuel Badibanga, a notable figure from the Grand Kasaï region.
+The family primarily resided in the upscale Binza Ma Campagne neighborhood of the Mont-Ngaliema commune in Kinshasa.

-Badibanga was born on 12 September 1962 in Kinshasa (Léopoldville), Republic of the Congo.
-He graduated from the Higher Institute of Human Sciences in Geneva in 1986, then the School of the High Council of the Diamond (Hoge Raad voor Diamant) in Antwerp and the International Gemological Institute of Antwerp.
+In 1986, Badibanga graduated from the Higher Institute of Human Sciences in Geneva.
+He furthered his education in gemology at the Hoge Raad voor Diamant (High Council of Diamonds) and the International Gemological Institute, both located in Antwerp.